 General Conference Discussion

-First, review the talks of last General Conference found at the top of this lesson (for future conferences, you can read the headings of each talk found online as a good snippet.)
+First, review the talks of the last General Conference found at the top of this lesson (for future conferences, you can read the headings of each talk found online as a good snippet.)
 Encourage family members to listen for one that sounds interesting or touches them.
 Then, have each family member go and read the talk by themselves for fifteen minutes.
 (For younger family members, you can read specific stories or do work from the General Conference activity section found in each month’s Ensign.)

 When the time is up, come back together and discuss what you learned.
 Then, give everyone a sheet of paper and ask them to write at least one question down they have for the upcoming General Conference.
 Encourage them to keep the paper in sight and add questions as they think of them.